centreon/centreon-archived/doc/en/howto/index.rst

    sso

-If you have experiences that you want to share to the Centreon community, please don't hesitate to push it on Github.
+If you have experiences that you want to share to the Centreon community, please don't hesitate to push it on GitHub.
 Your howto will be integrated into official Centreon Documentation.